robotics-upo/siar_navigation/README.md

 To execute the synthetic map test you can follow two different ways:
 - The first using: roslaunch siar_planner test_synthetic.launch, which allow you to execute just one planner in a problem , a number of time.
-- The secod using: rosrun siar_planner test_all_algorithms.sh,  which allow you to execute all the planners in all the problem, a number of time.
+- The second using: rosrun siar_planner test_all_algorithms.sh,  which allow you to execute all the planners in all the problem, a number of time.
 E.g, for ten times rosrun siar_planner test_all_algorithms.sh 10.

 To execute Gazebo Simulation is necessary to follow the next steps: